Zorlin/rotki-balancer/README.md

 In development:
 * Load a list of assets from your config file and what allocations you have chosen
 * Load your balances from Rotki, filtered for just the asset allocations you care about
-* 🚧 Load your balances from Rotki, filtered for just Blockchain assets
 * Calculate the total value of your assets
 * Ask for the total value you wish your allocation to be
     * If you are currently unbalanced, it will show you what to do to balance your portfolio.
 This works even if your total value doesn't change.